deedee-code/User-Management-API/README.md

 A RESTful API built with NestJS, TypeScript, and PostgreSQL for managing user data.
 The features includes:

-- User creation with password hashing
+- Authentication and Authorization
-- User retrieval by ID
+- User Profile Management
-- User information updates
+- User Roles and Permissions
-- Input validation using class-validator

 ## Getting Started
 - Technology Stack